sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 last only until the king shall see again the ring which he has given to his bride.
 To the Hindu, curse and modifications are matters of frequent occurrence; and Kālidāsa has so delicately managed the matter as not to shock even a modern and western reader with a feeling of strong improbability.
-Even to us it seems a natural part of the divine cloud that envelops the drama, in no way obscuring human passion, but rather giving to human passion an unwonted [largeness and universality".](# "A. W. Ryder, Kālidāsa, P, 101.")
+Even to us it seems a natural part of the divine cloud that envelops the drama, in no way obscuring human passion, but rather giving to human passion an unwonted largeness and universality".[^54]

 Durbasa's cursedevelops love for flesh into commingling of souls.

+[^54]: "A. W. Ryder, Kālidāsa, P, 101."

  We shall presently deal at length with the deeper meaning of this curse,—how it rectifies S'akuntalâ by purifying her of the gross materialism of her love and how it ennobles the character of Duṣyanta and develops an earthly love into divine love.
-Almost every line of Acts VI and VII save the idea of the turbulent nature of Sarva-damana, is original and is depicted in a [masterly way](# "116n.
-Remark.").
+Almost every line of Acts VI and VII save the idea of the turbulent nature of Sarva-damana, is original and is depicted in a masterly way[^55].
 Such is the charm and mastery of this concluding part of the play that even Bhavabhūti in his masterpiece has found it worth his while to somewhat closely follow the model.
 In *Uttara-ra'ma-carita* Sitā's banishment and the pathetic wailing of her royal husband, the supernatural element, the scenic description, the surge of affection and yearning towards the unknown child of one's own loins must have derived much of their pathos and splendour from the inspiration awakened by this portion of *S'akuntala'*.

+[^55]: "116n.
+Remark."

 **The story of Padma-purāṇa materially thesame.**